gagoar/alohomora/readme.md

 Here's why:

-- Some solutions out there create their prefix to store keys, not leaving much flexibility when trying to migrate if needed.
+- Many solutions require prefixes to store keys, making it difficult to migrate when needed.
-- Exports were limited, not giving support to JSON output and possible others.
+- Support for exporting keys to widely accepted file formats such as JSON was limited.

 ### Built With